pearsontechnology/martingale-kubernetes-pack/readme.md

 This pack provides screens that allow users to view and manage a Kubernetes cluster.

+**Required Endpoints:**

+/api[/:env]/kube should point to Kubernetes Master (EG: https://mykube)

+Where :env is an optional value to route to different clusters.

 ## Included Pages
 ### Dashboard: Side Nav